 Many of us are fortunate enough to be born with all of our senses intact and in full working order.
 Our sight, sense of smell, sense of taste, sense of touch, and our hearing are what keeps us in constant touch with the world and allows us to experience so many different things on a daily basis.
 However, some unfortunate people end up in situations each year whereby they have good reason to make industrial deafness claims.
 If you have had good hearing throughout your life, and you then lose it because of a situation you have experienced at work, it can be very hard to come to terms with the outcome.

 Those that have suffered hearing loss as a result of their job ask us to pursue compensation claims on their behalf.
 How you could develop industrial deafness is something that does not simply come down to one thing.
-There are a number of contributing factors that combined can lead to damaged hearing or a complete loss of hearing in extreme cases.
+There are a number of contributing factors that, combined, can lead to damaged hearing or a complete loss of hearing in extreme cases.

 Have you been supplied with the right equipment?

 The importance of personal protective clothing and equipment cannot be overstated.
 Regardless of whether you work out in the open or in a confined space, the use of specialist equipment to protect employees’ hearing is a must and failure to provide that equipment is a failure on your employer’s part.
 It must be appropriate protective equipment, too – not all ear defenders are of a good enough standard to block out the decibels resulting from doing a particular job.

 Let us consider this: your employer’s responsibility to prevent you from developing industrial deafness is not something that they can pick or choose over.
 It is a legal responsibility as well as one heavily reliant on a sense of duty.
 Fortunately, the overwhelming majority of employers in every job and industry take these responsibilities with great seriousness.
 They make sure all their employees are well protected and do not fall victim to loss of hearing that could lead to industrial deafness claims.
 Unfortunately, there are still a few people who have good cause to make such claims each year, possibly because their employers didn’t take ample care in this way.

 Pursuing a claim with Accident Advice Helpline